Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Windward Vineyard

-Windward Vineyard is a family-run vineyard that focuses on just one type of grape, Pinot Noir.
+Windward Vineyard is a family-run vineyard that specializes in a single grape variety, Pinot Noir.
 They do make a Vin Gris (white wine made from red grapes), but most of their wines are the traditional Pinot Noir red.
-The winery is a family-owned winery and Justin, the son of owners Marc Goldberg and Maggie D’Ambrosia was my host.
-Justin and Wine club manager Heather says that “Paso Robles is like Napa 30 years ago”, with small family-run vineyards being the norm.
-Certainly, the price of a tasting at $5 is a throwback (Napa can be $25 for a tasting).
+The winery is a family-owned winery, and Justin, the son of owners Marc Goldberg and Maggie D’Ambrosia, was my host.
+Justin and Wine Club Manager Heather say that “Paso Robles is like Napa 30 years ago,” with small, family-run vineyards being the norm.
+Certainly, the price of a tasting at $5 is a throwback, as Napa can charge $25 for a tasting.

 Windward Vineyards

-The wines at Windward are a testament to the value of doing one thing and doing that well.
+The wines at Windward are a testament to the value of focusing on one thing and doing it exceptionally well.
 There is not a lot of flash to the winery as an experience.
-They just make great wines.
+They make great wines.

 If you want a hike to work off your tasting, Justin recommended nearby Madonna Mountain.
-Heather recommended the Avila Ridge trail from Sycamore Mineral Springs, which has a view of the coast by Pismo Beach.
+Heather recommended the Avila Ridge trail, located near Sycamore Mineral Springs, which offers a view of the coast by Pismo Beach.

 San Luis Obispo Mission